Woven Whimsy: Stickworks by Patrick Dougherty

 The Atlanta Botanical Garden, Gainesville offers a great variety of fun and educational programs.

-Enjoy the crisp fall air of the woodlands and browse a selection of arts & crafts created by local artisans at the inaugural Woodland Ramble Arts & Crafts Market.
+Enjoy the delightful spring air of the woodlands and browse a selection of arts & crafts created by local artisans at the Woodland Ramble Arts & Crafts Market.

 Contact the Private Events team for more information or to schedule a visit: